A predator-prey model with age-structured role reversal: Discussion

 \item We extracted the predator age density at a collection of pairs $(\tau^*,g)$ leading to an Equilibrial Coexistence Attractor and at a pair $(\tau^*,g)$ admitting the Periodic Coexistence Attractor.
-The age densities at Equilibrial Coexistence Attractors monotonically decay while they feature decaying waves at the periodic Coexistence Attractor.
+The age densities at Equilibrial Coexistence Attractors monotonically decay, while they feature decaying waves at the periodic Coexistence Attractor.
 This behavior of the age density is biologically relevant. \item To gauge the effect of the age-structured predator population, we derived ODE and DDE models.
-Furthermore, we computed the values of the parameters for these models by age-averaging the solutions to the age-structured model at the corresponding attractors.
-The phase diagram for the resulting ODE model had similar regions of the Predator-free Attractor but a much smaller area of the Periodic Coexistence Attractor and a much larger region of the Equilibrial Coexistence Attractor.
-The sizes of these regions on the phase diagram for the DDE model are in the middle between those for the ODE and age-structured models.
-Therefore, the age structure of the predator population promotes oscillatory behavior. \end{enumerate}
+Furthermore, we computed the parameter values for these models by age-averaging the solution to the age-structured model at its coexistence equilibrium, whether stable or unstable.
+The phase diagram for the resulting ODE model has a much smaller area of the Periodic Coexistence Attractor and a much larger region of the Equilibrial Coexistence Attractor.
+The sizes of these regions in the phase diagram of the DDE model are intermediate between those of the ODE and age-structured models.
+Therefore, the age structure of the predator population promotes oscillatory behavior. \item { Numerical simulation of the ODE and DDE models is much faster than that of the age-structured model.
+Time and age step refinement in the age-structured model by a factor of two increases runtime by a factor of four.
+The computation time for the phase diagrams in Fig. 10, which involve finding equilibria and limit cycles, was several days for the age-structured model, compared with several hours for the ODE and DDE models. } \end{enumerate} { The finding that different models of the same system can yield qualitatively different predictions is not new.
+For example, \cite{Cantrell2012} showed that spatially explicit and spatially implicit models of a one-dimensional two-patch system yield different predictions for the survival of a population migrating between the two patches.}